• Skip to main content

 Let's get together on Goodreads and share.

-I'm going through several phases: global fiction, political data, and Jungian archetypes in storytelling.
+I'm going through several phases: belonging, persuasion, and global fiction.

 Currently Reading